Reverend Clive Foster MBE Appointed as the UK’s First Windrush Commissioner

 The Windrush Commissioner is a new, independent role created to oversee the government’s response to the scandal.
 Reverend Foster will serve a three-year term, working three days a week.

-His job will be to hold the government to account, particularly around the Windrush Compensation Scheme, and to make sure the cultural and systemic changes promised are delivered across Whitehall.
+His primary responsibility will be to hold the government accountable, especially regarding the Windrush Compensation Scheme.
+He will ensure that the promised cultural and systemic changes are implemented across Whitehall.

 “I’m honoured to take on the role,” said Reverend Foster.
 “Justice must be delivered — not just in words but through real, visible change.
 The Windrush generations gave so much to this country and deserve better than the treatment they received.”